Key Information

 Why do this course?

-The course will provide you with the tools to decide the best diagnostic approach in dogs with urinary cancer to widen your knowledge on the different treatment options available for these patients.
+The course will provide the tools for veterinarians to decide the best diagnostic approach in dogs with urinary cancer to widen their knowledge on the different treatment options available for these patients.

 Lecturer in Small Animal Surgery